Supercolony-net/openbrush-contracts/docs/docs/deployment.md

 ### Overview

 - To deploy contract you should build your own contract or get some example from [Openbrush](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples).
+You can find instruction how to build ink! smart contract in [docs](https://ink.substrate.io/getting-started/building-your-contract)
-You have to choose substrate network to deploy your contract.
+- You have to choose substrate network to deploy your contract.
   There are several option you have:

   - Local substrate node with pallet contracts.
   - `Canvas` network
-  - Astar testnet `Shibuya`
+  - `Shibuya` - Astar testnet
-  - Astar canary network `Shiden`
+  - `Shiden` - Astar canary network
   - `Astar` main network (will support pallet contracts in near futures)
   - Other networks which supports pallet contracts
 - Be sure that you have installed `polkadot.js.org` [wallet](Install-polkadot-extention-for-your-browser-and-create-account) extenstion for your browser